 The Clan Mackay Centre

 On the upper floor you will find The “Mackay Room” which tells the story of the Clan Mackay.
-The popular exhibition A Mackay Journey, part of our Strathnaver Clearances Bicentenary exhibition from 2014, is still on display due to popular demand.
-As well as lots of other Mackay memorabilia there is a wealth of Mackay family histories which have been kindly donated.
+Here you will find exhibitions, Mackay memorabilia and a wealth of Mackay family histories which have been kindly donated.

 High on the wall in the Mackay Room you will see a large three-dimensional motto of the Mackay Clan.
 It was made for the museum by Colin Mackay of the Clan Mackay Society of Edinburgh in 2004 and it dominates the viewing area, acting as a proud reminder of the clan’s history.